hedning/nix-bash-completions/README.md

 ## Installation and dependencies

-### NixOS 18.03 or newer
+### NixOS 18.09 or newer

-Setting `programs.bash.enableCompletion = true;` in `/etc/nixos/configuration.nix` should install and enable `nix-bash-completion` correctly.
-From 18.09 and forward (ie. nixos-unstable for now) completion (including nix-bash-completions) is enabled by default.
+Completion should work out of the box from 18.09 and onwards.
+If it's not working make sure that `programs.bash.enableCompletion` isn't set to false in `/etc/nixos/configuration.nix`.

 ### Other distros